 There are rules on both medical eligibility and financial eligibility for disability benefits.

-A claimant must have a medical condition that is severe and either:
+To qualify for benefits, under either SSDI or SSI, you must have a medical condition that is severe and either:

 - meets the strict requirements of a Social Security impairment listing, or

 - makes working at any of your past jobs impossible, or

 - makes working at a less physically or mentally strenuous job impossible.
 (Social Security takes into account your education, age, and skill set, but not whether there are jobs in your area, when making this determination.)

 For instance, one way to meet the requirements of the impairment listing for lung cancer is to have a pathology report of a lung biopsy showing small cell lung cancer.
 No evidence of how the cancer or treatment side effects limit your ability to work is necessary.
 On the other hand, if you don't meet a listing, you need to have evidence that your medical condition causes specific functional limitations that keep you from being able to perform job duties.